thehui87/Learning-Godot/class_node.md

 #### <a name="add_to_group">add_to_group</a>
   * void  **`add_to_group`**  **(** [String](class_string) group, [bool](class_bool) arg1=false  **)**

 Add a node to a group.
-Groups are helpers to name and organize group of nodes, like for example: "Enemies" "Collectables", etc. A [[node|Node]] can be in any number of groups.
-Nodes can be assigned a group at any time, but will not be added to it until they are inside the scene tree (see [[#is_inside_scene|is_inside_scene]]).
+Groups are helpers to name and organize group of nodes, like for example: "Enemies" "Collectables", etc. A [Node](class_node) can be in any number of groups.
+Nodes can be assigned a group at any time, but will not be added to it until they are inside the scene tree (see [`is_inside_scene`](#is_inside_scene)).

 #### <a name="remove_from_group">remove_from_group</a>
   * void  **`remove_from_group`**  **(** [String](class_string) group  **)**